pulse-framework/pulse/docs/v3/docs/collections.md

 ### Default Group

-Collections can have a _default_ group, in which ALL items collected will be indexed in the this Group by default.
-In order to create default group you can either not define _any_ groups upon definition, or use the config param: `defaultGroup: boolean`.
+Collections can have a default Group, in which **all** items collected will be included this Group.
+In order to create default group you can either not define _any_ groups, or use the config param: `defaultGroup: boolean`.

 ```ts
 // With no config: